Web Accessible Resources

 Sample manifest.json File

-Here's an example of how to declare web-accessible resources in the manifest.json file:
+Here's an example of how to declare web-accessible resources in the manifest.json file for manifest V3.

 {